 How to Nominate

-The candidate must be nominated by at least two members of the Association and the application must be supported by a resume (single sheet of details) of the candidate's career, and further supported by a brief statement from each of two nominees.
-A list of ten (10) principal publications must accompany the nomination.
+The candidate must be nominated by at least two members of the Association and the application must be supported by a résumé (single sheet of details) of the candidate's career, and further supported by a brief statement from each of two nominees.
+A list of 10 principal publications must accompany the nomination.
 If a candidate has taken time out from their professional career for family or other purposes, this should be highlighted.

-Nominations must be compiled into a pdf of less than 10 Mb and uploaded by the 31st March to the PalAss website, using the link at the bottom of this page.
-The award will be considered by Council at its May meeting and winners will be invited to an award ceremony at the Annual Meeting in December.
+Nominations must be compiled into a PDF file of less than 10 MB and uploaded by the 31st March to the PalAss website, using the link at the bottom of this page.
+The award will be considered by Council at its May meeting and awardees will be invited to a ceremony at the Annual Meeting in December.
 Awards will also be announced in the Newsletter, on the Association website and through social media.
-The Council reserves the right to not necessarily make an award in any one year.
+Council reserves the right to not make an award in any year.

 31st March at 23:59 GMT